-Stationing: It is preferable for all drainageways in the study to have a unique station numbering sequence.
-The starting station should be at the confluence with the receiving stream and increase going upstream.
-For instance, if the stationing of the main drainageway at the downstream limit of the study is numbered 0+00 then all stationing along the mainstem is higher (e.g. 0+00 to 80+00).
+All stationing for a given drainageway will use continuous stream stationing from the confluence with the receiving stream regardless of jurisdictional boundaries and increase going upstream.
+This means that Station 0+00 for the main drainageway will be at the confluence with the receiving stream regardless of the downstream limit of the study area.
+All drainageways in the study need to have a unique station numbering sequence.
 For tributaries to the main drainageway, if stationing starts at 0+00 for the tributary at the confluence with the main drainageway, then there must be clear reach identification associated with the cross section stations provided in all models and tables that will result in a unique identifier for each cross section used in the hydraulic model.